19 May Babinsky. Family (1967 – 1975). 5: Non-Food Shopping. Community Service

 When a neighbor caught sight of the delivery she sprinted along the building screaming “Toilet paper!
 Send out the kids!”
 She bought as many rolls as there were children surrounding her.
 Then the children moved on to the next neighbor in line.

-A garland of white rolls around one’s neck (just in case, a rope was always in the purse) attracted passersby like an Olympic medal would.
+A garland of white rolls around one’s neck (just in case, a piece of string was always in the purse) attracted passersby like an Olympic medal would.
 “Where is it being ‘dumped’?” they asked and rushed off in the direction indicated.

 (Not meeting the monthly sales or production plans constituted a criminal offense.
 Stores waited until the last days of the month to see if they would hit the numbers without begging their ministries for some deficit; when they didn’t, their higher-ups had to come to the rescue because they were evaluated based on the target numbers.
 As a result, the probability of successful shopping was much higher at month-end.)